 ****Franklin Township COVID Protocols****

-Please observe social distancing and wear masks if you have not been vaccinated and need to meet with Township employees.
+Please observe social distancing and wear masks if you have any cold or flu symptoms and need to meet with Township employees.
 Township Office has resumed regular office hours of 1-4pm Monday through Friday, and the garage will be open by appointment only.

 For Zoning issues contact Joe Ciccozzi at 330-673-2194 ext.
 2